 What is the Purpose of a Conditional Receipt?

 A conditional binding receipt is a part of health, property, and life insurance contracts.
-If you are covered for certain circumstances by the insurer, the coverage will be provided to you on the date you receive the conditional binding receipt.
+If you are covered for certain circumstances by the insurer, the coverage will be provided on the date you receive the conditional binding receipt.

 What is the conditional receipt?